 - Consume 1.5 - 3 cups of water per hour of exercise and add a formula of sodium and potassium to maintain hydration and sodium balance.

-Pro Tip: Our CMBT Octane intra-workout formula has been specifically formulated with a unique electrolyte blend that can assist in fighting dehydration during heavy sweat loss.
+Pro Tip: Our CMBT Hydrate has been specifically formulated with a blend of 5 quality electrolyte sources that can assist in fighting dehydration during heavy sweat loss.
 Click here to find out more.

 - As soon as you start to feel the first twitches of a muscle cramp, quickly consume a high-salt solution.
 For example, half a litre of sports drink with 3g of salt added.
 This should take effect within several minutes.